Rasaf-Ibrahim/Vue.js-Boilerplates/README.md

-##### Note: Main branch is empty but there are some other branches in this repositroy.
+#### Note: Main branch is empty but there are some other branches in this repositroy.
 Each branch has a different boilerplate.
-## Link of the other branches